openmarmot/twe/README.md

 ### Things to do
 - spawn different objects with the debug menu
+- spawn as a german or russian and follow your squad into combat
 - try not to die as the AI gets in large fire fights around you
 - take a leisurly drive in your new Kubelwagen
 - find and eat all four types of cheese (gives a health bonus as in real life)